|U.S. Rep. Sonny Callahan|

 Feb.
 12, 1778 - Connecticut became the fifth state to ratify the Articles of Confederation.

 Feb.
-12, 1789 – Patriot Ethan Allen died of a stroke at the age of 52 on his farm near the Winooski River in Vermont.
-Allen is best remembered as the patriotic leader of the Green Mountain Boys, who took the British fort at Ticonderoga with Benedict Arnold in May 1775.
+12, 1789 – American Revolutionary War leader Ethan Allen, the patriotic leader of the Green Mountain Boys, died of a stroke at the age of 52 on his farm near the Winooski River in Vermont.

 Feb.
 12, 1793 - Congress passed the first fugitive slave law, requiring all states, including those that forbid slavery, to forcibly return slaves who have escaped from other states to their original owners.
 The laws stated that “no person held to service of labor in one state, under the laws thereof, escaping into another, shall, in consequence of any law or regulation therein, be discharged from such labor or service or labor, but shall be delivered up on claim of the party to whom such service or labor may be due.”